 Language: Python

-GitHub RepositoryThe final project for my Computer Programming 2 class was to incorporate a lot of what we had learned over the semester into one project (mainly classes, functions, and json APIs).
+GitHub RepositoryThe final project for my Computer Programming 2 class in high school was to incorporate a lot of what we had learned over the semester into one project (mainly classes, functions, and json APIs).
 I decided to make a Pokémon battle simulator.
 I loved programming it so much that I'd spend hours outside of class working on it and making it as good as I could.
 I'm really happy with the end result, and although it doesn't include everything I had wanted in it at the start, I think it ended in a great place.

 ![]() |